net-vinothkumar/java8parallel/README.md

 # What is Java 8 Parallel Stream ?
 Parallel Streams are the greatest addition to Java8 after Lambdas.

+A stream is conceivable as a continuous flow of data.

 Parallel processing is all around nowadays.
 Because of the increase of the number of cpu cores and the lower hardware cost which allows cheaper cluster-systems, parallel processing seems to be the next big thing.

 The Stream API enables developers to create the parallel streams that can take advantage of multi-core architectures and enhance the performance of Java code.